MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Statement of Need

-A practical challenge is the effort often required to incorporate the contributions of such learned system features to augment existing models and simulations.
-Our package MLMOD aims to address this aspect of data-driven modeling by providing a general interface for incorporating ML models using standardized representations and by leveraging existing simulation frameworks such as LAMMPS.
-The MLMOD package provides hooks which are triggered during key parts of simulation calculations.
-In this way standard machine learning frameworks can be used to train ML models, such as PyTorch and TensorFlow, with the resulting models more amenable to being translated into practical simulations.
+A practical challenge in using machine learning methods for simulations is the efforts required to incorporate learned system features to augment existing models and simulation methods.
+Our package \texttt{MLMOD} aims to address this aspect of data-driven modeling by providing a general interface for incorporating ML models using standardized representations and by leveraging existing simulation frameworks such as LAMMPS ( \hyperlink{ref-Plimpton:2022}{Thompson et al., 2022}).
+Our \texttt{MLMOD} package provides hooks which are triggered during key parts of simulation calculations.
+In this way standard machine learning frameworks can be used to train ML models, such as PyTorch ( \hyperlink{ref-Paszke:2019}{Paszke et al., 2019}) and TensorFlow ( \hyperlink{ref-Abadi:2015}{Abadi et al., 2015}), with the resulting models more amenable to being translated into practical simulations.
+The models obtained from learning can be accommodated in many forms, including Deep Neural Networks (DNNs) ( \hyperlink{ref-Goodfellow:2016}{Goodfellow et al., 2016}), Kernel Regression Models (KRM) ( \hyperlink{ref-Scholkopf:2001}{Scholkopf \& Smola, 2001}), Gaussian Process Regression (GPR) ( \hyperlink{ref-Rasmussen:2004}{Rasmussen, 2004}), and others ( \hyperlink{ref-Hastie:2001}{Hastie et al., 2001}).